HSAFoundation/HSA-Runtime-AMD/README.md

 #### Installing and configuring the HSA Runtime

-Download the HSA-Runtime-AMD from the repository: Downloading the kernel binaries from the repo: 'git clone https://github.com/HSAFoundation/HSA-Runtime-AMD.git'
+Download the HSA-Runtime-AMD from the repository: 'git clone https://github.com/HSAFoundation/HSA-Runtime-AMD.git'

 There are no explicit installation instructions for the HSA Runtime at this time.
 Applications utilizing the HSA runtime must specify how the runtime is utilized, either as a explicitly loaded shared object or a library that is implicitly linked, and the runtime must be installed correctly for the application to appropriately utilize it.
 Please refer each application's specific documentation regarding runtime installation.